-Biosecurity is a major component of Egg Corp Assured, a national egg quality assurance program designed to help commercial egg producers develop an approved quality assurance program for their business and be recognised for doing so.
-Developed by the Australian Egg Corporation, the program also covers food safety, animal welfare, egg labelling and environmental sustainability.
+Biosecurity is a major component of Egg Standards of Australia, a national egg quality assurance program designed to help commercial egg producers develop an approved quality assurance program for their business and be recognised for doing so.
+Developed by Australian Eggs, the program also covers food safety, animal welfare, egg labelling and environmental sustainability.

 National Farm Biosecurity Manual for Poultry Production